 All users in the Development, Marketing, and Sales groups will be allowed to log on and will be put in the All Company Employees group.

 Scenario 2: Selecting All FotoWare Employees and the Marketing group

-Users in the Marketing group will be put in BOTH Marketing and All groups.
-Access lists can then be set up to give Marketing users upload and edit rights, while all others get read only, for example.
+Users in the Marketing group will be placed in BOTH Marketing and All groups.
+Access lists can then be set up to give Marketing users upload and edit rights while all others get read-only, for example.